 Okay, with the negativity and my own personal grievances with The Exorcist: Legion VR out of the way, I think it’s time to talk about something I’ve said before but It’s going to be a while to beat this time – this game looks amazing in VR on the PS4 Pro!
 No lie, the game looked like a non-VR game in VR – not as in it looked flat (because it didn’t, it looked perfect), but as in the visuals are so clear and sharp, you can read all the text with no issues, you can make out tiny details, and the horror elements are even more horrific thanks to the amazing quality the game is.
 I seriously spent about 15-20 minutes in the police station at the beginning just reading things, picking stuff up, wandering around, and trying to stop saying “OMG, this looks great”.

-I’ve seen some great VR games recently and I still believe either Sony has done something to boost the quality on the PS4 Pro or more developers are using supersampling in order to clean up the image in the headset.
+I’ve seen some great VR games recently and I still believe either Sony has done something to boost the quality of PSVR via the PS4 Pro or more developers are using supersampling in order to clean up the image in the headset.
 The last game I saw that looked amazing was Along Together, which still is amazing, but that was in a cartoony art-style, The Exorcist: Legion VR is modelled out of realistic graphics and setting and it does not fail to deliver an outstanding looking game.

 Combined with the perfect use of ambient sounds, whispers, noises all around you, music, and overall atmospheric sounds – you’ll be lucky to find another game on the PSVR which injects this much dread and fear in you.
-I’ve not played Resident Evil 7 in VR but my mate has and even he agrees that the perfectly planned out jumpscares and horror elements at times are more frightening than RE7.
+I’ve not played Resident Evil 7 in VR but my mate has and even he agrees that the perfectly planned-out jumpscares and horror elements at times are more frightening than RE7.
 I would even go as far as to say this game freaked me out more than Paranormal Activity and the Inpatient, and they really creeped me out.

 Each chapter will take you around 30 minutes each to complete which for me was perfect as it meant I wasn’t being scared to death for very long!
 However, my mate was a bit shocked when the chapter came to an end as he felt it was just starting to get interesting.
 With that being said though, as I said before, each episode is more intense and interesting than the last so you are getting a really high-quality game for your money here.
 Although, once you’ve played the game and know where the jump scares are going to happen the game isn’t as bad on subsequent playthroughs as you locate and gather any items you may have missed.

 So, if we are to presume that all of the chapters are about 30 minutes long, that means for £24.99 you get around 3.5 hours of intense scares followed by about the same amount of time looking for items and admiring the overall design of the game.
-So about seven to eight hours gameplay for the completionist without a guide isn’t that bad – I’ve played games which are much shorter!
+So about seven to eight hours of gameplay for the completionist without a guide isn’t that bad – I’ve played games that are much shorter!
 I guess it all boils down to what you want from a game.
 Do you want more playtime for your money or would you rather invest in one of the best looking PSVR titles on the platform with genuine scares?
 Also, if you’re like me, you wouldn’t be able to handle more than about 30 minutes of the game at a time anyway!

 Official Trailers [Playlist]:

 The Exorcist: Legion VR is the scariest game of the year so far on PS4/PSVR.
-The developers have gone above and beyond and delivered a game which not only achieved what it set out to do (scare the pants off you) but it also looks amazing in the process as well.
+The developers have gone above and beyond and delivered a game that not only achieved what it set out to do (scare the pants off you) but also looks amazing in the process as well.
 I’m not a fan of the clunky control scheme and the blinders are something I would like to see less of (pun intended) due to the fact a large majority of us don’t get motion sick and would rather play the game with no restrictions.
 Although, if you love your horror games and you have a PSVR, Vive or Rift headset, then it’s a no-brainer really – you will love the game and get so much sadistic entertainment out of it.

 If you’re still on the fence though, you can pick up the first episode, try it out, and then either buy the other episodes separately or as a pack.
 Just remember to close your windows and tell anyone in hearing distance that you’re about to play it, otherwise, your neighbours may knock on asking if you’re okay – just like mine did… twice!